-These consolidated financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.
+These consolidated interim financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.

-These consolidated financial statements were authorized for issuance by the board of directors (the "Board") of the Company on March 22, 2021.
+These consolidated interim financial statements were authorized for issuance by the board of directors (the "Board") of the Company on May 12, 2021.